-Over the history of the Earth, environmental conditions have been anything but stable.
-Average global temperatures have fluctuated between ice ages and intermediate warm periods, the sea level has been hundreds of feet above and below the present level, and land masses have been moved, formed and destroyed (Turekian 1996).
+The climatic behavior of the Earth is complex; environmental conditions characteristically vary on multiple scales of time.
+Average global temperatures have fluctuated between ice ages and intermediate warm periods, the sea level has been hundreds of meters above and below the present level, and land masses have been moved, formed and destroyed (Turekian 1996).
 These changes have occurred over hundreds to millions of years, while instrumental climate records only exist for the past several decades in most locations (Fairbanks et al. 1997).
-Therefore, information on past climate relies upon preserved climate records in ice cores, fossils, rocks, sediment, and various other media that predate human records (Gagan et al. 2000).
+Therefore, information on past climate relies upon preserved climate records in ice cores, fossils, rocks, sediment, and various other natural archives that predate human records (Gagan et al. 2000).

-Corals have been an important source of past environmental information.
-Corals grow continuously, incorporating elements and compounds from the seawater which surrounds them into their stony calcium carbonate skeletons (Lough et al. 1997).
-They form annual growth rings similar to those found in trees which result from seasonal variation in growth.
-These rings can be used to accurately date points in the skeleton (Barnes and Lough 1993).
-Furthermore, corals grow fast enough (generally 5-20 mm/year) to allow sub-annual sampling (Lough et al. 1997).
+Corals are an important source of past environmental information.
+Corals grow continuously, incorporating elements and compounds from the surrounding seawater into their stony calcium carbonate skeletons (Lough et al. 1997).
+They form annual growth rings similar to those found in trees, which result from seasonal variation in growth.
+These rings can be used to accurately date locations in the skeleton (Barnes and Lough 1993).
+Furthermore, corals grow fast enough (generally 5-20 mm/year) to allow subannual sampling (Lough et al. 1997).
 These characteristics have been utilized to obtain information on the climate history from both living and fossil corals.
-By measuring elemental ratios such as Ba/Ca, Sr/Ca, and Fe/Ca as well as elemental isotopes like $\delta^{18}$ O and C from within coral skeletons, coral are used as proxies for the environmental conditions from sea surface temperature and salinity to sediment input and heavy metals pollution (Quinn and Sampson 2002; Fairbanks et al. 1997).
+By measuring elemental ratios such as Ba/Ca, Sr/Ca, and Fe/Ca (the molar ratios of barium, strontium, and iron to calcium) as well as isotopes like the stable oxygen isotope δ^{18} O from within coral skeletons, coral are used as proxies for the environmental conditions from sea surface temperature (SST) and salinity to sediment input and heavy metals pollution (Quinn and Sampson 2002; Fairbanks et al. 1997).
 Living corals are used to examine the last one or two centuries of environmental history, while fossil corals have been used to reconstruct certain parameters back to 1,100 years ago (Cobb et al. 2003).